A Weekend in Richmond – Local Secrets Revealed

 If you happen to be there in August, you can join the thousands of music lovers at the Richmond Jazz Festival, which is held here.

-How is that for a Weekend in Richmond?
+How is that for 3 Days in Richmond?

 City buildings behind a grassy lawn with fall trees, in Richmond, Virginia.